Terracotta Object | Lena Ochkalova

 Entrants will be advised of the outcome of the initial selection process by Friday 28th August. -

 On completion of the initial selection process selected entrants only will then be asked to submit the actual work(s).
-These will be subject to a final selection process for which the suitability for space, the general look and theme will be considerations to best feature a work in the final showcase.
+These will be subject to a final selection process in physical form to determine the suitability of the work for the final showcase.
 At this point selected entrants will also be contacted if their high-resolution digital image of their selected piece(s) is not suitable for the finalists catalogue along with the optional brief (up to 150 words) overview of their practice and/or entry for catalogue purposes.
 We ask that these be considered well and submitted at the time of initial entry.

 Work must arrive ready for hanging or placing, with instructions and inclusion of any extra fittings/ requirements if unusual.
 Please be aware that it may not be possible to cater to any specific lighting requests due to constraints of the gallery layout, however all efforts will be made to install selected works to their best advantage.
 All packaging and hanging materials must be clearly named for use when returning work as appropriate.
 Ensure packaging is appropriate to allow for this.